 on and off stage

-Beastcub Creatures of the imagination, some scary, some cute, brought to life to wander the fairgrounds.
+Let your imagination come alive with the spectacular Beastcub Creatures.
+Some scary, some cute, brought to life to wander the streets of All Hallows.
 Handmade creations crafted and performed by the Beastcub herself.
 They will appear at random as the day goes on so keep an eye out for these fur covered creatures as you enjoy the faire.
 WEBSITE

 The tradition of the Danse Macabre dates back to the Middle Ages, perhaps earlier, and many different theories exist as to what was its original purpose.
 It is a cross-cultural phenomenon, occurring in English, French and Spanish folklore and art, among others.